 Mr. Stewart earned a Bachelor of Science in Geological Sciences with First Class Honours from Queen's University.
-He has served and continues to serve on the boards of several public companies and other organizations and on the audit committee of certain of those boards.
+He currently serves on the board of directors of Pengrowth Energy Corporation (compensation committee Chair) and Canadian Energy Services and Technology Corp. (audit committee Chair).
+He has also previously served on the board of directors of several other public companies and organizations and was on the audit committee of certain of those boards.
 Mr. Stewart held a number of senior executive positions with Westcoast Energy Inc. including Executive Vice-President, Business Development.
 He has also been active in the Canadian energy industry for over 40 years.